mikecancode/original-hexagonal-rooms/readme.txt

 The current next set of tasks for the overall game remains the same as yesterday:

-1) Continue battleships.rb.
-DO NOT move on until the code is finished as a standalone game!
-(Learned that from anagrams/ex43yellowroom.)
-2) Integrate the battleships.rb code into ex43blueroom.rb.
-3) Write tictactoe.rb (non AI, program plays poorly enough that a win is required from the player).
-DO NOT move on until the code is finished as a standalone game!
-4) Write a boss battle standalone (six questions whose answers include the six colors of the game, without the player knowing)!
+1) Write a boss battle standalone (six questions whose answers include the six colors of the game, without the player knowing)!
-5) Code the ending framework including integrating the boss battle, to be triggered when each room has 3 wins.
+2) Code the ending framework including integrating the boss battle, to be triggered when each room has 3 wins.
-6) Clean up the indenting in all files.
+3) Clean up the indenting in all files.
-7) Clean up the code, refactor it and test it extensively (ongoing projects).
+4) Clean up the code, refactor it and test it extensively (ongoing projects).

 That's it for now....